Ballymoney: 19th century

 In 1837, Lewis's Topographical Dictionary of Ireland, describes Ballymoney as "a market-town and post-town" containing 2,222 inhabitants (11,579 in the broader civil parish) with a long established linen market chiefly supplying the London market, and with "a very extensive trade ... in grain, butter, pork, and general provisions".
 Transport was largely via the Bann.
 By 1860, the town was connected to both Belfast and Derry by rail.

 At the height of the Great Famine in 1847, entire families were being admitted to the Ballymoney Workhouse.
 At one point, it became vastly overcrowded with 870 inmates.
 The destitute families were separated, men, women, and children being subject to demanding work regimes.
 By the end of the century, the number of people seeking relief had declined, and the workhouse closed in 1918.
 It later became the site of the Route Hospital.

-In the decades following the famine, the issue of tenant right challenged large landowners who, as "loyalists" and "unionists", believed they might count on the popular vote.
-Inspired by the electoral successes of James MacKnight and Samuel MacCurdy Greer in neighboring County Londonderry, in 1869 the Rev. James Armour and others in Ballymoney formed the Route Tenants Defence Association.
+In the decades following the famine, the issue of tenant right challenged large landowners who, as "loyalists" and "unionists", had believed they could count on popular support, and had contributed to the electoral successes of James MacKnight and Samuel MacCurdy Greer in neighboring County Londonderry.
+In 1869, the Rev. James Armour and others in Ballymoney formed the Route Tenants Defence Association.
 In 1874, the association organised a major North-South National Tenants' Rights conference in Belfast, which called for loans to facilitate tenant purchase of land and for breaking the landlord monopoly on local government.